Environmental racism: United States

-The US Government Accountability Office study in response to the 1982 protests against the PCB landfill in Warren County was among the first groundbreaking studies that drew correlations between the racial and economic background of communities and the location of hazardous waste facilities.
-However, the study was limited in scope by only focusing on off-site hazardous waste landfills in the Southeastern United States.
-In response to this limitation the United Church of Christ Commission for Racial Justice (CRJ) directed a comprehensive national study on demographic patterns associated with the location of hazardous waste sites.
+A US Government Accountability Office study, completed in response to the 1982 protests of the PCB landfill in Warren County, was among the first studies that drew correlations between the racial and economic background of communities and the location of hazardous waste facilities.
+Nevertheless, the study was limited in scope by focusing only on off-site hazardous waste landfills in the Southeastern United States.

+In response to this limitation, in 1987, the United Church of Christ Commission for Racial Justice (CRJ) directed a comprehensive national study on demographic patterns associated with the location of hazardous waste sites.
 The CRJ national study conducted two examinations of areas surrounding commercial hazardous waste facilities and the location of uncontrolled toxic waste sites.
 The first study examined the association between race and socio-economic status and the location of commercial hazardous waste treatment, storage, and disposal facilities.
 After statistical analysis, the first study concluded that "the percentage of community residents that belonged to a racial or ethnic group was a stronger predictor of the level of commercial hazardous waste activity than was household income, the value of the homes, the number of uncontrolled waste sites, or the estimated amount of hazardous wastes generated by industry".
-The second study examined the presence of uncontrolled toxic waste sites in ethnic and racial minority communities, and found that 3 out of every 5 African and Hispanic Americans lived in communities with uncontrolled waste sites.
-Other studies found race to be the most influential variable in predicting where waste facilities were located.
+A second study examined the presence of uncontrolled toxic waste sites in ethnic and racial minority communities and found that three of every five African and Hispanic Americans lived in communities with uncontrolled waste sites.
+A separate 1991 study found race to be the most influential variable in predicting where waste facilities were located.

-The accumulation of studies and reports on cases of environmental racism garnered increased public attention.
-Eventually this led to President Bill Clinton's 1994 Executive Order 12898 which directed agencies to develop a strategy to manage environmental justice, but not every federal agency has fulfilled this order to date.